Nicblast/bestseller-prediction-analysis/README.md

 ## The Popularity Score applied to authors

-**What authors should be given priority in the following years with new releases?**
+**Which author should be given priority in the following years with new releases?**

 ![IMG_3369](https://github.com/user-attachments/assets/0378176c-044e-4d54-a67b-e923a3306b2a)